-- Objective G.8.1 Assess condition of storm and surface water systems, operating and capital needs to maintain functionality and meet regulatory and discretionary requirements. - Action G.8.1.A Develop stormwater asset management program to inventory publically-owned storm and surface water assets; establish appropriate levels of service for maintenance, repair and replacement. - Objective G.8.2 Plan, prioritize and implement capital projects and programs to meet the goals and objectives of this Comprehensive Plan. - Action G.8.2.A Conduct stormwater rate study and adjust rates or system development charges, as necessary, to meet current and projected revenue needs.
+- Objective G.8.1 Assess condition of storm and surface water systems, operating and capital needs to maintain functionality and meet regulatory and discretionary requirements. - Action G.8.1.A Develop stormwater asset management program to inventory publicly-owned storm and surface water assets; establish appropriate levels of service for maintenance, repair and replacement. - Objective G.8.2 Plan, prioritize and implement capital projects and programs to meet the goals and objectives of this Comprehensive Plan. - Action G.8.2.A Conduct stormwater rate study and staffing analysis and adjust rates or system development charges, as necessary, to meet current and projected revenue needs to fund stormwater management program and capital projects.